 a stillness takes hold.

-fog fully horizoned,
+Fog fully horizoned,

-a deep GOFrific
+In a deep GOFrific

 LOWcific SKYline.